victorialange/victorialange/README.md

  | HTML5 | CSS3 | SASS | JavaScript | React | Firebase | RESTful APIs
 - 👯 I’m always looking to collaborate on React or Vanilla JS projects 🤗
 - 💬 Ask me about: career transitioning, coding & women in tech, ancient Roman and Greek history 📜, vegan cooking & baking 🌱, figure skating ⛸️, health & fitness 🥗🏋️‍♀️, countries in Europe 🇪🇺, exotic fruits from South America 🥭🌎...
-- 📫 How to reach me: victoriaj.lange@gmail.com and/or https://www.linkedin.com/in/victoria-lange-064320244/ ...
+- 📫 How to reach me: victoriaj.lange@gmail.com and/or <a href="https://www.linkedin.com/in/victoria-lange-064320244/" target="_blank">LinkedIn</a> ...
 - ⚡😄  Fun fact: One of my favourite subjects in high school was Latin (studied it for five years)